Filip-Vacko/Test-project/TESTING.md

 You can see this working  with a get request on "/today" (e.g. http://localhost:3000/today).
 You should see a message logged in the console.

 11. **ES6 Classes with inheritance, private property, setter etc.** - You have to test this separately, so in a sense, this is not a part of the core project.
 Just run "node sample-classes.js" instead of "node app.js" and you should see the output in the console.
 For more explanation on this results please see //comments in sample.classes.js .

+12. **A simple Mocha + Chai + ChaiHTTP test** - just run "npm test" and you should see the results of the test in the console.